skillembassy20/lemp-stack-implementation-project-2/README.md

 ![](./images/image3.png)

 If it is green and running, then you did everything correctly - you have just launched your first Web Server in the Clouds!

+Before we can receive any traffic by our Web Server, we need to open [TCP port 80](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers) which is default port that web brousers use to access web pages in the Internet.

+As we know, we have TCP port 22 open by default on our EC2 machine to access it via SSH, so we need to add a rule to EC2 configuration to open inbound connection through port 80: